votommy/FIRE/README.md

 <hr>

 TO DO:
-- Account for edge cases and improper user inputs.
+- Account for edge cases.
 - Fix formatting on mobile devices.
 - Implement API for tax rates and inflation rates.

+Obstacles:
+- No available APIs for returning estimated capital gains tax rates.